chen-tian/pearl-of-lang/java/README.md

 1. Run ./create_module MOD

-2. Modify pom.xml in this directory to add the module
+2. Modify pom.xml in your module, and start writing the code

-3. Modify pom.xml in your module, and start writing the code
+3. Create env file if necessary to define JAVADEF (tranlsated to -D) and CLASSPATH environment variable

-4. Create env file if necessary to define JAVADEF (tranlsated to -D) and CLASSPATH environment variable
+The MOD name follows CamelCase naming convention, and in the source code, the package name must be camelcase so that the run script can pick it up.